Sukhoi Su-24: Armament

 The Su-24's fixed armament is a single fast-firing GSh-6-23 cannon with 500 rounds of ammunition, mounted in the fuselage underside.
 The gun is covered with an eyelid shutter when not in use.
 Two or four R-60 (NATO AA-8 'Aphid') infrared missiles are usually carried for self-defence by the Su-24M/24MK.

 Initial Su-24s had basic electronic countermeasures (ECM) equipment, with many Su-24s limited to the old Sirena radar-warning receiver with no integral jamming system.
 Later-production Su-24s had more comprehensive radar warning, missile-launch warning, and active ECM equipment, with triangular antennas on the sides of the intakes and the tip of the vertical fin.
 This earned the NATO designation "Fencer-C", although again it did not have a separate Soviet designation.
 Some "Fencer-C" and later Su-24M (NATO "Fencer-D") have large wing fence/pylons on the wing glove portion with integral chaff/flare dispensers; others have such launchers scabbed onto either side of the tail fin.

 Operational history

 Substantial numbers of ex-Soviet Su-24s remain in service with Kazakhstan, Russia, and Ukraine.
-In 2008, roughly 415 were in service with Russian forces, split 321 with the Russian Air Force and 94 with the Russian Navy.
+In 2008, roughly 415 were in service with Russian forces, with 321 in the Russian Air Force and 94 in the Russian Navy.

-The Russian Air Force will eventually replace the Su-24 with the Sukhoi Su-34.
+The Russian Aerospace Forces will eventually replace the Su-24 with the Sukhoi Su-34.